graasp/docs/docs/developer/architecture/devops.md

 ## Infrastructure

 You can read the full [deployment reference](../references/deployment.md) for more information on how the infrastructure is deployed and maintained.
+Deploys on AWS

+## Workers

+Since some features in Graasp involve heavy computational logic (e.g., exporting actions), these processes are submitted to queues.
+A separate service is responsible for handling workers that listen to these queues.

+In a local environment, the worker service runs within the same container as the core server and starts alongside it.
+A dashboard is available to monitor the queues and their jobs at `http:localhost:3000/ui`.

+In production, the worker service is launched as a separate task, allowing it to use its own CPU and resources independently.

+For more details, read more about [Queues and Workers in our references](../references/workers.md).